efren-palacios/duellinks/_posts/pages/farming/2018-05-10-auto-duel-guide.md

 ---
 ---

+* If you have a consistent Auto-Duel deck that you think other players could use, post it here!
-* If you have suggestions for useful repleacements, feel free to share them below.
+* If you have suggestions for useful replacements, feel free to share them below.
 * If you notice a problem with the deck while facing a lower level Standard Duelist, leave a message in the comments and post the deck you have found to work best.